 Fortunately, there are still a few biohacks that work — these ones are still fairly common in biohacking communities, but have more scientific evidence to back them up, and are (basically) free.

 There are multiple different types of breathwork, from simply having more conscious breathing patterns, to more specific, meditative, breathwork.
-In the day to day, putting more conscious effort towards breathing can reduce anxiety.
+In the day to day, putting more conscious effort into breathing can reduce anxiety.

 Admittedly, a lot of the “sleeping more” biohacks utilize techy tools, but some just rely on nighttime meditation and popping a melatonin supplement.
 Both of which are relatively effective to help you wind down for the night, no blue light glasses necessary.